metaspex/squeaker/README.md

 With indexes and using Metaspex's high-level cursors or link inversion capabilities, it is possible to find all posts a user has made, all replies on a given post, etc.

-Creating a post consumes merely microseconds in the application tier, making it capable to process thousands of posts per second on a handful of Raspberry Pi/ARM Cortex processors!
+Creating a post consumes mere microseconds in the application tier, making it capable to process thousands of posts per second on a handful of Raspberry Pi/ARM Cortex processors!